renaissance-publishing/renaissance/content/chapters/21-races.md

 Unsurprisingly, many "Clay" communities center around the care (and defence) of these reservoirs, and the cultivation of useful skills and knowledge within.

 This gives many Clay Men a unique outlook.
-The reservoir gives them a measure of immortality—beyond even that provided by the fact that they do not age.
+The reservoir gives them a measure of immortality — beyond even that provided by the fact that they do not age.
 It also allows them to modify their minds in a way that few other races can; they can quite literally retrieve bits of knowledge or even personality from the reservoir, to suppliment or replace their own.
 For this reason, some Clay Men are disposed to think of themselves as much as realizations of some of the minds stored with their reservoir as individuals themselves.